Types of Motorcycle Insurance In Michigan: What’s Required?

 - Gap Coverage: This covers difference in value between what a motorcycle is worth and what is owed on it.

 Need help?
 Call the attorneys at Michigan Auto Law

 If you were injured in an automobile accident where you were struck by a car or truck and you would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.